 Archaeologists investigating some Mayan ruins come across a blob-like monster.
 They manage to destroy it with fire, but keep a sample.
 Meanwhile, a comet is due to pass close to the Earth -...
 See full summary »

 New York City awaits a massive series of tidal waves which has already struck the North American west coast.
 As the waves strike and destroy the city, Martin is separated from his family.
 Seemingly the only survivor, he meets Claire, and they give one another aid and comfort during the crisis.
 Later, other survivors arise.
 As society attempts to rebuild, Martin and his wife Helen reunite.
-Peggy, who has shared a great deal with Martin during their time alone, informs Lois that she will not live without Martin.Written by
+Claire, who has shared a great deal with Martin during their time alone, informs Helen that she will not live without Martin.Written by

 Ken Miller <email@example.com>

 12 of 12 people found this review helpful.